andrewzn69/emacs/README.md

 The script:
 - installs Scoop, then git and Emacs through Scoop
-- installs JetBrains Mono for your user
+- installs JetBrainsMono Nerd Font for your user
 - clones the config into `%APPDATA%\.config\emacs`

 Emacs uses `%APPDATA%` as its home folder unless a `HOME` environment variable is set.
 If you set one, the config belongs in `%HOME%\.config\emacs`.